Boanerges7/school_timetable/README.md

 ## Introduction

-Car_parking is an app built in order to permit python developper beginner to practise by coding an app which create school timetable.
+School timetable is an app built in order to permit python developper beginner to practise by coding an app which create school timetable.

 ### Scenario